Tpichardo/azure-network-protocols/README.md

 - Ubuntu Serve 22.04

 <h2>Create Virtual Machines</h2>
 <p>Create two virtual machines on the same virtual network.
-We will build one of the vms using a Windows 10 image and the other vm will use an Ubuntu Server 22.04 image.</p>
+We will build one of the VMs using a Windows 10 image and the other VM will use an Ubuntu Server 22.04 image.</p>

 1. Log in to the Azure portal.
-2. Create a Resource Group to add the virtual machines to.
+2. Create a Resource Group to add the Virtual Machines to.
 This will help us keep our resources organized.
-3. Create a Windows 10 virtual machine.
+3. Create a Windows 10 Virtual Machine.
 Select <b>password</b> for authentication type for both VMs.
 Save these credentials, as we will use them for authenticating later.
-4. Create a Linux (Ubuntu) virtual machine.
+4. Create a Linux (Ubuntu) Virtual Machine.
 Ensure that this VM is on the same virtual network as your Windows VM.

 <h2>Download and Install Wireshark</h2>